scanzy/electric-scraper/DOCS.md

 ```

 For websites with **dynamic urls**, including in the url other dynamic information,
-different from manifacturer code, the scraper gets the url by matching the pattern
+besides manifacturer code, the scraper gets the url by matching the pattern
 with the web search results.

 Example: